 There are a lot of financial advisors out there who’ve written books.
 Not all their advice is going to work for everyone.
 Take what works for you and leave the rest.
 I already talked about Dave Ramsey and his snowball method for crushing debt in a previous post.

 Setting up an emergency fund was another takeaway from Dave Ramsey as part of becoming financially independent.
 This is our goal as single women.
 To become as financially independent as best we can within limited means.

 Start with a $1,000 emergency fund.
 And then don’t touch it unless there’s an emergency!
 That means the car broke down or some other calamity.

 Once you have that $1,000 emergency fund set up, then Dave Ramsey tells his readers to work on the debt snowball.

 When you open up an account at a bank or credit union, open a savings account and name it “emergency fund”.
 You need to be able to access it fairly quickly in case there is an emergency.
 I don’t recommend keeping your emergency fund at an online bank where it will take a few days to transfer the money to your bricks and mortal financial institution.
 Unless of course, you’re at the stage where you’ve built a larger emergency fund.
 You’ll want it earning more interest than what you can get at your main financial institution, but I still recommend keeping a smaller emergency fund that you can access quickly if needed.
 I keep about $1,500 in my emergency fund at Coast Capital and about $10,000 with EQ Bank (online bank with 2.3% interest).

-Edited to add:With the Covid-19, the Bank of Canada dropped their interest rates which affected EQ Bank to lower theirs to 2%.
+Edited to add:With the Covid-19, the Bank of Canada dropped their interest rates which affected EQ Bank to lower theirs to 2% and then 1.5%.
 That’s still a better deal than any other financial institution!
 If you’re considering opening an account that will make you more money in interest, you can get $20 if you open a new account at EQ Bank.
 Click the banner below to read my article for more details.

 Short term investing